Temporary Policies Relating to COVID-19 Safety Operations for Pierpont Community & Technical College Students

 Speed limit on campus is 15 miles per hour (unless otherwise posted) during normal conditions.
 Drivers are expected to yield to and stop for pedestrians.

 By state law, Pierpont Community & Technical College Public Safety officials have the authority to issue parking and traffic citations, tow vehicles, and collect a civil penalty for any violation of these regulations.
-Any questions concerning traffic or parking regulations should be directed to the Director of Public Safety at (304)367-4157 or to the officers on duty.
+Any questions concerning traffic or parking regulations should be directed to Dale Bradley, Vice President for Administration at 304-367-4907.

 COMPLIANCE WITH MILITARY SELECTIVE SERVICE ACT